romilshah98/Assignment2/README.md

 * About Us
 * Contact Us
 * Solutions
-All of this pages are created using Html5.

 The things I learned this week are:
 1. Differnt Tags of Html5 such as:
 	1. Head tags